canonical/ubuntu-pro-client/README.md

 ```

 To run the test for a different release, just update the release version string.
 For example,
-to run AWS pro xenial tests, you can run:
+to run Azure pro xenial tests, you can run:

 ```
 tox -e behave-azurepro-16.04
 ```

-In order to run EC2 tests the following environment variables are required:
+In order to run Azure tests the following environment variables are required:
   - UACLIENT_BEHAVE_AZ_CLIENT_ID
   - UACLIENT_BEHAVE_AZ_CLIENT_SECRET
   - UACLIENT_BEHAVE_AZ_SUBSCRIPTION_ID